Three Design Trends Shaping the Future of Architecture in the UAE and Middle East

 Adapted from an article in Property Weekly.

-The LEED Gold ADNOC headquarters in Abu Dhabi (left) and CMA Tower in Riyadh, also expected to achieve LEED Gold certification.
+The LEED Gold ADNOC headquarters in Abu Dhabi (left) and PIF Tower in Riyadh, also expected to achieve LEED Gold certification.

 1. More focus on sustainability